mattpetty/mattpetty.github.io/content/posts/proxmox_letsencrypt_linode_dns/index.md

 toc: false
 images:
 tags:
-  - untagged
+  - proxmox, security, dns
 ---

-If you're a fan of **Proxmox Virtualization Environment** (PVE) like I am, you'll also likely be a fan of the fact that your Proxmox VE server(s) can utilize a **free** service called **[Let'sEncrypt](https://letsencrypt.org)** to acquire a valid SSL certificate.
+If you're a fan of **Proxmox Virtualization Environment** (PVE) like I am, you'll also likely be a fan of the fact that your Proxmox VE server(s) can utilize a **free** service called **[Let's Encrypt](https://letsencrypt.org)** to acquire a valid SSL certificate.

-Let'sEncrypt works by first making you verify ownership of a domain or server, typically using either an HTTP connection to the server, or through a specific DNS record lookup.
+Let's Encrypt works by first making you verify ownership of a domain or server, typically using either an HTTP connection to the server, or through a specific DNS record lookup.
 Once you've proven ownership, a certificate is automatically generated and downloaded (and optionally auto-installed on the server) to provide a "valid" TLS connection between your web browser and the server.

-This is much preferable to the default self-signed certificates that come installed "out-of-the-box," generating security warnings and generally make it slightly less pleasant to administer your Proxmox box.
+This is much preferable to the default self-signed certificates that come installed "out-of-the-box," generating security warnings and generally making it slightly less pleasant to administer your Proxmox box.

-In this example, since I'm a fan of **[Linode](https://linode.com)** and their hosting services, and because their DNS service is supported as a plugin by **certbot** (a command-line tool for interacting with Let'sEncrypt), I'll be using Linode DNS for the validation process.
+In this example, since I'm a fan of **[Linode](https://linode.com)** and their hosting services, and because their DNS API [is supported](https://community.letsencrypt.org/t/dns-providers-who-easily-integrate-with-lets-encrypt-dns-validation/86438) for Let's Encrypt DNS challenges, I'll be using Linode DNS for the validation process.

 ### Creating a Linode API Token

 Begin by creating an **API Token** in your Linode account that has permissions to create and delete DNS records.

-1. Log into Linode in your web browser
+1. Log into **Linode** in your web browser
-2. Click your profile avatar in upper right -> Click **API Tokens**
+2. Click your **Profile** avatar in upper right -> Click **API Tokens**

 ![API Tokens](images/01.png)
 \
 3. Click **Create Personal Access Token**
 \
-4. Set name & expiry date (if desired) and change **Domains** to Read/Write
+4. Create a **Label** (name) and set an **Expiry Date** (if desired)
+\
+5. Since this token is only for **DNS** (aka Domains), set all categories to *None*, and change **Domains** to *Read/Write*

 ![Token Permissions](images/02.png)